qiankunzizairen/PanGIA/README.md

 ```
 Due to the high memory/GPU usage of the network, please pass parameters when running main.py to control the network size according to your own computational resources.

+## Contact Information

+For any questions regarding the code or data, please contact [qiankunzizairen@163.com].